The Gibbs paradox revisited from the fluctuation theorem with absolute irreversibility

-About a quarter century later, Gibbs raised the second issue of the paradox in his renowned book \cite{Gibbs1902}.
-In constructing classical statistical mechanics, he introduced two types of phases, ``the generic phase'' and ``the specific phase.''
-In ``the generic phase,'' a set of points in phase space are identified when we can get any point in the set by permuting particles of other points, whereas in ``the specific phase,'' they are not.
-Consequently, the statistical-mechanical entropies calculated based on these two phases differ by $\ln N!$.
-Gibbs preferred ``the generic phase'' to ``the specific phase,'' because the former phase reproduces the result consistent with macroscopic thermodynamics.
-The second issue, which concerns the consistency between thermodynamics and classical statistical mechanics and, in particular, the derivation of the factor $N!$, was later refined by Pauli \cite{Pauli73} and Jaynes \cite{Jaynes92}.
+About a quarter century later, Gibbs discussed GP-III in his renowned textbook \cite[Chap.XV]{Gibbs1902} by introducing two types of phase spaces, ``the generic phase'' and ``the specific phase.''
+In ``the generic phase,'' a set of points in phase space are identified when any point in the set can be obtained by permutation of particles of other points, whereas in ``the specific phase,'' they are not.
+Gibbs preferred ``the generic phase'' to ``the specific phase'' because the former results in no entropy production upon identical-gas mixing \cite[pp.206-207]{Gibbs1902}.
+Thus, Gibbs introduced the factor $\ln (1/N!)$ in classical statistical mechanics to ensure the consistency with thermodynamic observation.
+Van Kampen \cite[Sec.~9]{Kampen1984} later claimed that this prescription is guaranteed by convention (namely, by assuming $f(N)=0$ in Eq.~(\ref{Deff}) for the classical statistical-mechanical entropy in the generic phase).
+However, Jaynes \cite[Sec.9]{Jaynes1992} was able to determine $f(N)$ from the extensivity of the thermodynamic entropy as we see later.

-Finally, Ehrenfest and Trkal \cite{Ehrenfest1921} considered the association and dissociation of molecules to determine the condition for equilibria from a viewpoint of atomic phase space, and concluded that the factor $N!$ is needed in calculating the chemical potential to guarantee the consistency within classical statistical mechanics.
-The third issue, which was revisited and concisely summarized by van Kampen \cite{Kampen84}, has thus been settled.
+In the 1910s and 1920s, the inclusion of the factor $\ln(1/N!)$ was discussed within statistical mechanics (GP-II).
+In particular, Eherenfest and Trkal considered the association and dissociation of molecules from a viewpoint of atomic phase space \cite{Ehrenfest1921}, and concluded that the factor $\ln(1/N!)$ is needed in calculating the chemical potential to guarantee the consistency within classical statistical mechanics.
+Later, van Kampen \cite[Sec.7]{Kampen1984} derived the same factor based on combinatorics by considering a system connected to an infinitely large particle reservoir.

-In this way, the Gibbs paradox involves three distinct problems: the consistency within thermodynamics (GP-I), the consistency between thermodynamics and classical statistical mechanics (GP-II), and the consistency within classical statistical mechanics (GP-III) as schematically illustrated in Fig.~\ref{GPQR}.
-All these three issues have been resolved in macroscopic systems, or more precisely, in the thermodynamic limit ($N\to\infty$).
-However, the resolution for GP-II cannot be applied to small thermodynamic systems.